benjymous/annotations/sandman/sandman.21.md

                   Not yet reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 1 panel 1:  Destiny is the eldest of the Endless.
 	Panel 2: Also note the labyrinthine structure and signs of ancient decay in Destiny's garden.
-	It may be that Destiny's garden is a reference to the short story "The Garden of Forking Paths" by Jorge Luis Borges, an Argentine writer known in literary circles and often mentioned in the same breath as Gabriel Garcia Marquex, Italo Calvino and Umberto Eco.
+	It may be that Destiny's garden is a reference to the short story "The Garden of Forking Paths" by Jorge Luis Borges, an Argentine writer known in literary circles and often mentioned in the same breath as Gabriel Garcia Marques, Italo Calvino and Umberto Eco.
 This story is a meditation on time, destiny, and death.
 It will be found in the collection _Ficciones_.
 	The title "The Garden of Forking Paths" refers to a labyrinth which is in fact a book.
 Ts'ui Pe^n, the ancestor of one of the characters, was a